vimcomes/married/README.md

 ```

 ## Windows notes
-- The code uses `ncurses`.
-On Windows, build with a compatible curses library (e.g., PDCurses) and point CMake to it (`-DCURSES_LIBRARY` / `-DCURSES_INCLUDE_PATH`), or use WSL where ncurses is available by default.
+- Uses ANSI escape sequences; on modern Windows terminals this works when virtual terminal processing is enabled (done automatically at startup).
-- Visual C++ is not supported in the current CMake setup; prefer MinGW or WSL for a smoother build.
+- Prefer MinGW/WSL; Visual C++ is not targeted.

 ## Key dependencies
 - C++20 compiler, CMake ≥3.20
-- ncurses (or compatible curses implementation)